 Participating in the Tri-Star Program does not imply there is no crime in the community; it means communities are taking steps to deter crime and have consequences when tenants are involved in illegal activity in and around the community.

 The program utilizes a unique three-part approach to crime prevention, designed specifically for apartment complexes.

-The first phase is a multi-faceted approach that offers community manager training.
+The first phase is a multi-faceted approach that offers Marana Police Department Tri-Star Training.
 This course will cover requirements of the program, tools to combat illegal activity on the community, crime prevention and much more.
 The manager certification will be good for a period of three years.

 The second phase of Level one is to implement steps in deterring illegal activity by utilizing the following required tools: